 Since so many services rely on DNS to work properly it provides a wonderful part of the network to attack.
 Subverting the information in DNS servers is easier then it should be, and you can insert false data if successful.
 For example if I convinced your name server that updates.redhat.com actually pointed at updates.badpeople.com, I could probably trick you into downloading and installing my software.
-This of course is negated by the fact Red Hat PGP signs their packages, but do you check those signatures?
+This of course is negated by the fact RedHat PGP signs their packages, but do you check those signatures?
 As well, if you use an automated tool such as autorpm it will happen without user intervention, the compromised packages are downloaded and installed, all I have to do is watch my ftp log and then exploit the sites that download packages.
-If I managed to convince your mail server that othercompany.com was actually one of my servers I could not only receive email you send to othercompany.com, I could read the email, and perhaps send it along with minor modifications (like add an extra 0 to the cost of your bid).
+If I managed to convince your mail server that othercompany.com, I could read the email, and perhaps send it along with minor modifications (like add an extra 0 to the cost of your bid).